prij/silverstripe-installer/README.md

 ss-install
 ```

-Follow the prompts to configure your database and admin credentials.
+Follow the prompts to configure your project directory, database and admin credentials.

 ## Installation notes